AdobeDocs/deliverability-learn.en/help/additional-resources/acc-technical-recommendations.md

 ### About List-Unsubscribe {#about-list-unsubscribe}

-Adding an SMTP header called **List-Unsubscribe** is mandatory to ensure optimal deliverability management.Starting on June 1, 2024, Yahoo and Gmail will be requiring senders to comply with One-Click List-Unsubscribe.
-To understand how to configure One-Click List-Unsubscribe please see below.
+Adding an SMTP header called **List-Unsubscribe** is mandatory to ensure optimal deliverability management.
+Starting on June 1, 2024, Yahoo and Gmail will be requiring senders to comply with One-Click List-Unsubscribe.
+To understand how to configure One-Click List-Unsubscribe, see [this section](#one-click-list-unsubscribe).

 This header can be used as an alternative to the "Report as SPAM" icon.
 It will display as an unsubscribe link in the email interface.